seanpm2001/SeansLifeArchive_Images_TinyDeathStar_Y2024/2024/04_April/05/README.md

 **143**

-- My session wa skipped today due to a lack of time, and issues with my work schedule. - 2024, Friday, March 29th
+- My session was skipped today due to a lack of time, and issues with my work schedule. - 2024, Friday, March 29th

+## 144

+**144**

+- My session was skipped again today due to a lack of time, and issues with my work schedule. - 2024, Friday, April 5th

 ***